 If you want to play a new track but don't want to search for it on the Music app, you can use Siri to find it and play it for you - simply activate Siri and ask to play the song of your choosing.

-Once you've opened the Apple Watch app, tap 'Music' and then tap 'Synced Playlist' to select the playlist that you'd like to store on your Apple Watch.
+Once you've opened the Apple Watch app, tap 'Music' and then tap Add Music to select the songs or playlist you'd like to store on your Apple Watch.

 Apple Watch Series 3

-The Apple Watch Series 3, which becomes available to pre-order on 22 Sept 2017, adds cellular capabilities to the mix.
+The Apple Watch Series 3 adds cellular capabilities to the mix.
 This has a number of applications, but the one that was highlighted most in the announcement was Apple Music, which can now be streamed via an Apple Watch even if it's not in range of its companion iPhone.